tingli3/ESCIPV3/README.md

 8. nonCorePoints: whether clusters should keep non-core points
   * 0: not keeping
   * 1: keeping
+9. nSim: the number of Monte Carlo replications

 ## ESCIB_Poisson
 ESCIB with a (inhomogeneous Poisson) model, used for detecting spatial clusters over a changing background intensity